Creating and handling CANOpen devices

 $sysman = $project.Object

-Searching and claiming a CANOpen Master device from the list:
+Searching for and requesting a CANopen master device in the list:

-It is necessary to configure the newly added CANOpen master, which is usually done in TwinCAT by pressing the search button and selecting the correct device from the list:
+The newly added CANopen master must be configured, which is normally done in TwinCAT by pressing the search button and choosing the correct device from the list.

 string availableMaster = can_master.ResourceCount;